-University of St. Andrews joins OLH LPS model
+University of North Carolina at Chapel Hill joins OLH LPS model

 The Open Library of Humanities is an academic-led, gold open-access publisher with no author-facing charges.
 With initial funding from the Andrew W. Mellon Foundation, the platform covers its costs by payments from an international library consortium, rather than any kind of author fee.

 Dr. Martin Paul Eve, a founder and academic project director of the OLH, welcomed UNC: “It is truly wonderful that UNC-Chapel Hill has joined the OLH LPS model.
 At this time of transition it is important that we understand that different models may be needed in different disciplines.
 Humanities researchers, in particular, often fear an author-pays model.
 With the help of institutions such as UNC, we will provide a viable alternative to reap the benefits of open access in the humanities disciplines.”

 Carol Hunter, Deputy University Librarian and Associate University Librarian for Collections and Services, added: “We are delighted to support new models for open access publishing such as the Open Library of Humanities and to be an advocate for open scholarship initiatives nationally and internationally.”

 Libraries outside the US and UK interested in joining the OLH Library Partnership Subsidy model should contact Dr. Martin Paul Eve: firstname.lastname@example.org.
 UK-based libraries can join through Jisc Collections at http://www.jisc-collections.ac.uk/Catalogue/Overview/Index/2120.
 US-based libraries can join through LYRASIS at https://lyrasis.openlibhums.org.

 Back to News List